-- Be at least five foot, three inches
+- Be at least five foot, three inches tall

-- Minimum chest size was 34 inches
+- Have a minimum chest size of 34 inches

 - Pass a medical exam

 At the war’s onset, 40 percent of men could not pass the army’s medical test.
 Soon reality struck and, as the death toll mounted, recruitment became difficult.
 Eventually, standards were lowered.

 Standards in other nations were lowered as well.
 In Canada, the vision test was altered.

 In September 1916, men who could read a thick, black letter measuring 1.25 inches from a distance of 20 feet with both eyes and without glasses would be eligible for the infantry.
 Men who could read the letter from that distance with their right eye and a 3.5-inch letter with their left eye also were eligible.
 Men who could read a 3.5-inch letter with their right eye and a 1.25-inch letter with their left eye would be eligible for the medical corps, forestry battalions, engineering, the service corps and as drivers.